celian-garcia/firefly-api/README.md

 # firefly
-C++ Web Application to have remote access to Fly library functionalities.
+C++ and Angular2 Web Application to have remote access to Fly library functionalities.
+Larger purpose would be to have access to high level OpenCV features.

 <img src="./docs/images/firefly_worker.png" width="200" />